Philosophy and literature: Philosophical poems

-A number of poets have written poems on philosophical themes, and some important philosophers have expressed their philosophy in verse.
+Several poets have written poems on philosophical themes, and some important philosophers have expressed their philosophy in verse.
 The cosmogony of Hesiod and the De Rerum Natura of Lucretius are important philosophical poems.
 The genre of epic poetry was also used to teach philosophy.
 Vyasa narrated the ancient Indian epic Mahabharata in order to teach Indian philosophy and Hindu philosophy.
 Homer also presented some philosophical teachings in his Odyssey.

-Many of the Eastern philosophers worked out their thought in poetical fashion.
+Many of the Eastern philosophers worked out their thought in a poetical fashion.
 Some of the important names include: